2.4 Using and Choosing GenAI Tools

 Using GenAI Tools

-Whereas initially you had to use text to command the genAI model, now you may choose to use voice, text, images, camera, data, and PDF files in your prompting strategy, though capabilities will vary from one model to another.
-For example at this writing, Mistral/Mixtral offers only text-bases functions.
-In addition, genAI models have been trained to interact with you using a conversational approach, allowing you to engage with them in a multimodal way that is as familiar as speaking to any human.
+Whereas initially you had to use text to command the LLM applications, now you may choose to use voice, text, images, camera, data, and PDF files in your prompting strategy, though capabilities will vary from one model to another.
+(For example at this writing, Mistral/Mixtral, offers only text-bases functions.)
+In addition, genAI models have been trained using natural language processing to interact with you using a conversational approach, allowing you to engage with them in a way that is as familiar as speaking to any human.

-Given the general public’s lack of familiarity with the technology itself and the implications of its use on our own work, on organizations, and on society, proceeding with courage, curiosity, and caution is advisable.
-The following offers some general tips on how to use genAI models along with an overview of selected tools that would be useful in technical contexts.
+Given the general public’s lack of familiarity with the technology itself and the implications of its use on our own work, on organizations, and on society, it’s best to proceed with courage, curiosity, and caution.
+The following offers some general tips on how to use genAI applications along with an overview of selected tools that would be useful in technical contexts.

 Tips for Using GenAI

 With some genAI models, you can direct the model to use a specific tone: friendly, casual, professional, technical, and the like.
+In the case of ChatGPT’s 4o LLM, you can select a male or female voice with a specific tone (casual or more serious) for verbal (and camera) engagement.
 Selecting the tone in the features or requesting it in your prompt will affect the vocabulary, syntax, and content of the output.
-It will also affect the manner in which the genAI tool interacts with you.
-In fact, you will find that genAI tools often sound very much like humans, and can exhibit unexpected traits such as cuteness, curtness, flamboyance, and rudeness.
-Most times, and depending on the model, it will tend to respond in a manner in which it is prompted to respond, so the general rule for focused interaction in business contexts is to be polite and professional.
+It will also affect the manner in which the LLM interacts with you.
+In fact, you will find that LLMs often sound very much like humans, and can exhibit unexpected human characteristics such as breath pauses, spontaneity, and chuckles.
+Most times, and depending on the model, it will tend to respond in a manner in which it is prompted to respond, so the general rule for focused interaction in technical contexts is to be polite and professional.
 Your degree of politeness is significant.
-Researchers have discovered that the use moderate politeness in prompting will result in better outcomes and that this approach applies to modulations for cultural contexts and different languages (Yin et al., n.d.).
-Besides, when using politeness, your interaction with the model will be that much more pleasant.
+Researchers have discovered that the use moderate politeness in prompting will result in better outcomes and that this approach applies to differences based on cultural contexts and languages (Yin et al., n.d.).
+Besides, when using politeness, your interaction with the application will be that much more pleasant.

-While you can certainly use genAI in a casual manner by simply inputting a question and seeing what comes up in the output, in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate, problem-solving approach in the use of genAI will result in usable output and time saved.
+While you can certainly use LLMs in a casual manner by simply inputting a question and seeing what comes up in the output (then following up if necessary), in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate, problem solving approach in the use of LLMs will result in usable output and time saved.

-The following tips, organized according to a typical workflow, aim to help you use genAI models in your day-to-day professional tasks such as email, report, and presentation drafting.
+The following are tips, organized according to a typical workflow, aim to help you use genAI applications in your day-to-day professional tasks such as email, report, and presentation drafting.
 Be sure to work within the requirements and constraints of the organization you are representing.
-Remember that you should always consider genAI outputs as draft material to be revised and supplemented and that you should always declare your use of genAI content.
+Remember that you should always consider genAI outputs, whether they are charts, text, or images, as draft material to be revised and supplemented and that you should always declare your use of genAI content.
 Doing so will sustain your credibility as a reliable communicator.

 Before Beginning

-Conversational prompting is the most effective way to draft typical workplace documents including summaries, routine correspondence, reports, and presentations.
-Assessing your goals and situational needs and constraints will help you develop a game plan for using the genAI tools to advantage.
+Verbal or text-based conversational prompting is the most effective way to draft typical workplace documents including technical materials, routine correspondence, reports, and presentations.
+This method can also be used for interactions that are of a more exploratory or inquisitive in nature.
+Assessing your goals and situational needs and constraints will help you develop a game plan for using the LLM to advantage.
 The amount of preparation will be determined by how complex your request and expected output will be.
 Of course, in situations requiring only brief one-time interactions for simple tasks, not so much planning would be required.

-- Identify your objectives: Clearly articulate your goal, and reflect on how the genAI model can assist you in achieving it.
-For example, your objective may be to write a proposal for conducting a fire safety inspection at a manufacturing plant.
-To narrow your focus on the objective, ask yourself: Are you responding to a request, analyzing data, addressing an opportunity or problem?
+- Identify your objectives: Clearly articulate your goal, and reflect on how the LLM can assist you in achieving it.
+For example, your objective may be to write a proposal to persuade a client to accept a plan for the installation of a fire suppression system.
+Ask yourself: Are you responding to a request, analyzing data, addressing an opportunity or problem?
+If so, complete a thorough problem analysis to narrow the focus of your interaction with the LLM.
 Are you creating a proposal, sending correspondence, creating a presentation or video?
 It might help at this stage to think of achieving your goal in a step by step manner in order to plan an efficient research, drafting, and revision strategy and determine how the model can assist at each stage.

-- Determine the types of output you are seeking: Tell the genAI tool what you expect it to produce: “Draft an outline for a proposal for the fire safety inspection to be conducted at a boot manufacturing plant.”
-Ask yourself: Are you requesting a document outline, a summary, a draft video or presentation, ideas for a topic, or a chart or graph that illustrates a point?
+- Determine the types of output you are seeking: Tell the LLM what you expect it to produce: “Draft an outline for a proposal for the installation of a fire suppression system in a mid-sized low rise building.”
+Ask yourself: Are you requesting a document outline, a summary, a video or presentation, ideas for a topic, or a chart or graph that illustrates a point?

 - Gather existing information and data: Collect the information and data you will be using to create the prompts.
-You will use whatever information you have available to guide the genAI model in focused tasks.
-Right now in most workplaces this is still done manually, but the process will soon be automated.
-Other ways of using existing documents is to upload PDF versions of them to the genAI tool, then providing instructions on how you want that document to be processed: summarized, analyzed, or otherwise used in the development of output.
+You will use whatever information you have available to inform and guide the LLM in focused tasks.
+Right now in most workplaces this is still done manually, but the process will soon be automated with the use of knowledge graphs.
+Other ways of using existing documents is to upload PDF files to the LLM, then providing instructions on how you want that document to be processed: summarized, analyzed, or otherwise used in the development of output.

-- Select the GenAI application: Choose the genAI model that will best achieve your goal by considering the following factors: degree of reliability, cost, in-application tools, accessibility, and privacy policy.
-Many organizations will provide you with approved tools, so your choice of models will be limited to what is available.
-At Seneca, Copilot (connected to ChatGPT 4 and the internet) is available through Seneca accounts.
+- Select the genAI application: Choose the genAI model that will best achieve your goal by considering the following factors: modalities/capabilities, degree of reliability, cost, in-application tools, accessibility, and privacy policy.
+Many organizations will provide you with approved applications, so your choice of models will be limited to what is available.
+At Seneca, Copilot (connected to ChatGPT 4o and the internet) is available through Seneca accounts.
 In other contexts, you have great latitude in the choice of tools to use: open source or commercial, by subscription or free, by version, and you can choose based on capacity, features, ethical practices, capability, and the like.

-- Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards when using genAI applications and their output.
+- Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards.

 When Using GenAI

-Once you have a plan, you can more efficiently develop a strategy for prompting the genAI model to offer the output that will align with your purpose.
+Once you have a plan, you can more efficiently develop a strategy for prompting the genAI application to offer the output that will align with your purpose.

 - Develop a prompting strategy: Review prompting techniques (see the GenAI Prompting chapter).
-Does the task at hand lend to conversational or a more complex structured prompting?
+Does the task at hand lend to casual, conversational, or structured prompting?
 Choose the method that will best help to achieve your goal.
 Doing so will reduce the amount of time and the number of iterations required.

-- Consider whether to use an “all in” or a phased approach: You may want to try inputting a prompt that encompasses the entire task (one-shot), or you may choose a phased strategy (chain of thought) that involves breaking up the task into sequential stages.
+- Consider whether to use an “all in” or a phased approach: You may want to try inputting a prompt that encompasses the entire task, or you may choose a phased strategy that involves breaking up the task into sequential stages progressing from one request to the next.
 Again, think of what you want to achieve and decide on the best approach.

-- Craft specific prompts: The more specific the prompts, the more likely the genAI model will provide outputs that match your needs.
+- Craft specific prompts: The more specific the prompts, the more likely the LLM or other application will provide outputs that match your needs.
 Use your planning data and information to create prompts that contain information about context, problem or need, criteria, goal, etc. The more information you provide regarding context and topic, the more useful the output.

 - Treat prompting as an iterative process: Review the outputs and refine your prompts to achieve more precise, goal-oriented responses.
-The first output is usually not the best, so engage with the application in a conversational manner and ask it to refocus its work using additional information.
-If the genAI tool does not provide the necessary output, consider using a different model.
+The first output is usually not considered the best, so engage with the application in a conversational manner and ask it to refocus its work using additional prompting.
+If the the LLM does not produce the necessary output, consider using a different model.

 Reviewing the Output

-Reviewing the content created by the genAI application is a critical step in ensuring that what you include in your final document is accurate, whole, and reflecting of your own and your organization’s values.
-While genAI tools offer many advantages, their known hallucinations and lack of verifiable citations can make your final document questionable.
+Reviewing the content, especially the technical information, created by the LLM is a critical step in ensuring that what you include in your final document is accurate, whole, and reflecting of your own and your organization’s values.
+While LLMs offer many advantages, their known hallucinations and lack of verifiable citations can make your final document questionable and in certain technical contexts inaccuracies can result in serious safety failures.
 When your reputation is on the line, opt for a careful review of the work you submit.

-Use this method to compete a scaffolded review of all genAI output before you make use of it in your communications:
+Use the following method to compete a scaffolded review of all LLM output before you make use of it in your communications:

 The Four Moves of the SIFT Model–In brief and adapted for GenAI output